 Extended Warranty

-Also called service or maintenance agreements, extended warranties typically cost extra but cover different parts of your car, such as its engine or transmission, for longer than a manufacturer’s warranty.
+Extended warranties typically cost extra but cover different parts of your car, such as the engine or transmission, for longer than a manufacturer’s warranty.

 Implied Warranty